 In the event that a foreign fishing vessel seeks access to an Australian port to unload or tranship SBT, Australia must issue a port permit (except in cases of force majeure).
-In addition, landing of fish and fish products by foreign vessels is prohibited unless written approval is given by the Australian Government Assistant Minister for Agriculture and Water Resources, through the Department of Agriculture, Water and the Environment.
+In addition, landing of fish and fish products by foreign vessels is prohibited unless written approval is given by the Australian Government Minister for Agriculture, through the Department of Agriculture Fisheries and Forestry.